Virginia L. Montgomery: Work

 Montgomery describes herself as an artist who “thinks in symbols.”
-Her artwork is impacted by her parallel creative career of graphic facilitation.
-For over a decade, Virginia L. Montgomery has worked as a graphic facilitator, mapping concepts in diverse settings ranging from health care conferences to the launch of an app at South by Southwest in Austin.

-In her art practice, VLM similarly choreographs symbols and sounds.
-Recurrent motifs in her short, dreamlike videos include visual images such as dripping honey, butterflies, moths, ponytails, and ASMR-like soundtracks of her recordings of Texas thunderstorms, wind chimes, and dripping water.
-In contrast to the shorthand legibility of the illustrations VLM creates as a graphic facilitator, her videos invoke multifaceted associations.
-She describes being drawn to butterflies, for example, because of their historical association with rebirth, but also because of their connection to the “butterfly effect”—the theory that small gestures in the natural world can generate big changes.
-Whether magnifying the eyespots of a butterfly, the eye of a storm, or the eye of the camera lens, her lexicon of circles, holes, and spheres offer portals into other ways of being and seeing, potential sites of transformation and healing.
+Recurrent motifs in her short, dreamlike videos include visual images such as dripping honey, emerging butterflies, and whirling drills, as set against her ASMR-like soundtracks of her recordings of Texas thunderstorms, wind chimes, and twinkling bells.
+In her art practice, Montgomery choreographs symbols and sounds in response to her hearing-motion condition of synesthesia.
+Her artworks invoke multifaceted associations.
+She describes being drawn to butterflies, for example, because of their historical association with rebirth, and because of their connection to the “butterfly effect," a mathematical theory that explores how small gestures in the natural world can unexpectedly generate big changes.
+Whether magnifying the eyespots of a butterfly, the eye of a storm, or the eye of the camera lens, her lexicon of circles, holes, and spheres offers portals into other ways of being and seeing, potential sites of transformation and healing.

 Montgomery states in an interview with She/Folk magazine, "[Through my art] I can survey relationships between bodies, hierarchies between objects, genders, sound or forms, and thus allow forth a message to emerge from these intersecting realms of cognitive awareness and sensorial participation.

 In the exhibition catalog for Crash Test, Curator Nicolas Bourriaud writes, "...Montgomery's works display images atomized by technology: their aim is no longer to represent the world, but to find the points through which it manifests itself and operates, the source from which it draws its morphological power, in other words its capacity to generate forms and to produce effects."
-She has exhibited at art institutions including the Tate Modern New Museum, Socrates Sculpture Park, Center for Curatorial Studies, Bard College, Times Square Arts, SculptureCenter, Museum Folkwang, Kunsthal Charlottenborg, La Panacée art centre (a.k.a.
-MO.CO.
-PANACÉE), Sweet Pass Sculpture Park, Blanton Museum of Art, Houston Botanic Garden, Lawndale Art Center., Ballroom Marfa, George Eastman Museum, Blaffer Art Museum, Aurora Picture Show., Cantor Arts Center, and Asia Society Museum.
+She has exhibited in art institutions including the Tate Modern New Museum, Socrates Sculpture Park, Center for Curatorial Studies, Bard College, Times Square Arts, SculptureCenter, Museum Folkwang, Kunsthal Charlottenborg, La Panacée Art Centre, Sweet Pass Sculpture Park, Blanton Museum of Art, Houston Botanic Garden, Lawndale Art Center., Ballroom Marfa, George Eastman Museum, Blaffer Art Museum, Aurora Picture Show., Cantor Arts Center, and Asia Society Museum.

-Montgomery has exhibited at galleries including Hesse Flatow Gallery, False Flag Gallery, Meyohas Gallery, Women and Their Work, The Galveston Arts Center, and Kling & Bang.
-In 2017, Montgomery was commissioned by Yale University's Wright Lab to create Portal – a public sculpture memorializing Yale's decommissioned particle accelerator.
-Portal is on permanent display at Wright Lab Arts in New Haven, Connecticut.
+Montgomery's permanent public art works on view include Portal – an outdoor steel sculpture memorializing Yale's decommissioned particle accelerator.
+Montgomery was commissioned by Yale University's Wright Lab to create Portal for permanent display at Wright Lab Arts in New Haven, Connecticut.